 Step 3 involves creating accounts with various social networks and video making websites.
 Once you do that, the system will take the URL you provided and connect with those networks, build backlinks and then send you traffic overtime.

-1. Upsells.
-I can’t stand them.
+I can’t stand upsells.
 In this program I knew they were going to happen.
 For only $7 to access such an “amazing” system, it’s to be expected.
 So just to be clear, you’re going to have to go through 2 up-sells after your purchase, one for $19, the other for $9.

 I didn’t buy them because I have a strong anti up-sell policy unless the regular system works.
 But for the most part they will allow you to submit more URLs to be promoted.
 As a regular buyer for the $7 this system originally costs, you get to submit 1 URL.

 There will also be another up-sell from within the members area and this leads me to my next issue…

 2) There was a program promoted inside Commission Robotics that I already rated low.

 It’s a promotion for a program called Evergreen Automation, which I believe is also known as The Evergreen Recurring System.
 If not, it’s still being promoted by the same guy and I originally found that program through a known scam affiliate site.